Hallucination Benchmark in Medical Visual Question Answering: Conclusion

 \section{Conclusion}

-Among the three scenarios, \textbf{NONE} had the lowest accuracy for all the models, suggesting the limitation of the current large vision-language models.
-We found that fine-tuning in domain-specific data does not guarantee a performance boost in hallucination evaluation, as LLaVA-Med model performed worse than its baseline model, LLaVA-v0-7B.
-The general domain model with improved backbone models, LLaVA-v1.5, performed much better than all the medical variant models.
-Although GPT4 performs the best on average, it cannot be used as an assistant in hospital settings due to the privacy of patient data.
-Also, LLaVA-v1.5-13B is better than GPT4 in two scenarios and makes no irrelevant predictions, making this model less prone to hallucinations.
-In conclusion, we suggest leveraging LLaVA-v1.5-13B model with the best prompt strategy, \textbf{L + D0}, to build a visual assistant in a hospital setting.
+Among the three scenarios, \textbf{NOTA} has the lowest accuracy for all the models, indicating its challenge to the current LLVMs.
+In general, the models with improved backbone models, LLaVA-v1.5-7B and LLaVA-v1.5-13B, performs much better than all the the models based on LLaVA-v0 (LLaVA-Med, LLaVA-Med-pvqa, LLaVA-Med-rad and LLaVA-Med-slake).
+We also find that fine-tuning in domain-specific data does not guarantee a performance boost in hallucination evaluation as LLaVA-Med performs worse than LLaVA-v0-7B.
+To conclude, LLaVA-v1.5-13B is more robust than GPT-4-turbo-vision in two scenarios (\textbf{FAKE} and \textbf{SWAP}) and less irrelevant predictions, making it less prone to hallucinations.